tmbdev-archive/webdataset-examples/imagenet/README.md

-# A small demonstration of using WebDataset with ImageNet.
+# A small demonstration of using WebDataset with ImageNet and PyTorch Lightning

-This is a small repo illustrating how to use WebDataset on ImageNet.
+This is a small repo illustrating how to use WebDataset on ImageNet. using the PyTorch Lightning framework.
-There are environments in which this code is useful and leads to speedups, but its primary purpose is just to give an example of WebDataset on a familiar problem.

 # Python